bpesquet/bpesquet.github.io/content/talks/kepecs-decision-confidence/index.md

 - Add a third choice, the "uncertain option", to the available responses.
 - Pioneered in experimental psychology nearly a century ago.
 - Has been applied to monkeys, dolphins, rats and pigeons.
-- Can be interpreted as a three-choice task solved by learning stimuls-response categories, without necessitating confidence estimations.
+- Can be interpreted as a three-choice task solved by learning stimulus-response categories, without necessitating confidence estimations.

 ![Uncertain option](images/kepecs_confidence_4.png)